 Going to work isn’t everyone’s first response when you ask them what they like to do for fun, but there’s no reason you can’t inject a little levity into the workday!
-Designating a games room for breaks, providing access to free hot drinks and pastries, or creating friendly inter-departmental competitions can help the workplace to feel a little lighter.
+Designating a games room for breaks, providing access to free hot drinks and pastries, or creating harmony and friendly inter-departmental competitions can help the workplace to feel a little lighter.

 People spend the majority of their adult lives at work, so it’s important to create a happy working environment.
 By encouraging your staff to have fun and engage with one another, you can make your office an enjoyable place to be.

 Teach Supervisors to Raise Issues Sensitively

 Managers and supervisors sometimes have a difficult role to play.
 If they suspect an employee is breaching company policies or working while they’re under the influence, for example, they’re required to take action.
 Of course, this isn’t usually well-received by the employee in question.

 To prevent these types of incidents from having a negative impact on the workplace as a whole, ensure your supervisors are equipped to deal with issues sensitively, proportionately, and responsibly.
 Reasonable suspicion training is a good way to ensure supervisors know how to deal with employees who they suspect of being under the influence of alcohol or drugs, for example.
 Similarly, disciplinary training can help supervisors to handle potential issues firmly yet positively.

 As a business owner, executive, or manager, it’s important that staff feel they can come to you with any concerns they may have.
 Even if it means they’re ‘leap-frogging’ over the usual chain of command, be sure to listen when employees attempt to confide in you.